Frequently Asked Questions

 - How do I transfer to another members account?

-You will need to log into your Online Banking.
+You will need to log into your Digital Banking.
 Then select the tab on the left hand side that says "Transaction and History".
 Navigate down to the tab that says "Member to Member".
 Then follow the prompts.
 You will need to have the other members 6-digit member number, share id, and first three of their last name.

 - How do I enroll in e-Statements?

-Log into your Online Banking, navigate to the left hand side to the tab that says "Products and Services".
+Log into your Digital Banking, navigate to the left hand side to the tab that says "Products and Services".
 Then go down to the tab that says "E-Statements".
 Once you agree to the terms and conditions you will be set up for e-Statements.

 - How do I enroll in Bill Pay?

-Log into your Online Banking, navigate to the upper right corner of the homepage; under "Transfer Now" there is a tab that says "Enroll in Bill Pay" click this tab.
+Log into your Digital Banking, navigate to the upper right corner of the homepage; under "Transfer Now" there is a tab that says "Enroll in Bill Pay" click this tab.
 Once you agree to the terms and conditions; navigate back to the homepage to the left hand side and click on "Products and Services" down to "Bill Pay".
 This is where you will access your Bill Pay.

-Log into your Online Banking and click on the share/ loan you would like the account number for.
+Log into your Digital Banking and click on the share/ loan you would like the account number for.
 Then on the header section, on the right hand side of the "Search Transactions" bar you will see an "I" icon with a circle around it and the word "Details" next to it.
 Click on the "I" or "Details" and the full routing and account number will appear.
 You will need to have your full 13-digit account number and full 9-digit routing number.